Stocks edge lower as 2025 winds down while gold and silver rise

-NEW YORK (AP) — Stocks edged lower in morning trading on Wall Street Tuesday as 2025 nudges closer to the finish line.
+NEW YORK (AP) — Stocks edged lower in afternoon trading on Wall Street Tuesday as 2025 nudges closer to the finish line.

 The S&P 500 fell 0.1%.
 The benchmark index is still on track for a gain of more than 17% for the year.

-The biggest weights on the market remained technology companies and other companies focused on advancements for artificial intelligence.
+The biggest weights on the market remained technology companies, especially those focused on advancements for artificial intelligence.

 Markets were mixed in Asia and higher in Europe.